f-droid/fdroiddata/.gitlab/merge_request_templates/App inclusion.md

+**The title of this merge request should follow "New app: app name" format.**

 **Please make sure your fdroiddata fork is public and your branch is not protected.
 See <https://docs.gitlab.com/user/project/repository/branches/protected/>.
 We enable fast-forward merges by default.
 If your branch is protected, we can't rebase it before merge it.**

 **Please read [our Git guide](https://gitlab.com/fdroid/wiki/-/wikis/Tips-for-fdroiddata-contributors/Git-Usage) if you don't know how to rebase your branch.
 Don't rebase your branch if there is no conflict.**